OctopusDeploy/docs/docs/infrastructure/azure/cloud-service-targets/index.md

 ## Requirements

-- This new target type was introduced in `2018.5`, so you'll need to be running at least that version of the Octopus Server.
+- This new target type was introduced in **Octopus 2018.5**, so you'll need to be running at least that version of the Octopus Server.
 You can read more about all the new PaaS targets [in our blog](https://octopusdeploy.com/blog/paas-targets).

 - You will firstly need an [Azure Management Certificate account](/docs/infrastructure/azure/creating-an-azure-account/creating-an-azure-management-certificate-account.md) that references your Azure subscription.